-If a profit made by the trust is not assessable, any part of that profit distributed to a beneficiary will also be nonassessable in most cases - for example, a share of a profit made on the sale of property acquired by the trust before 20 September 1985.
+If a profit made by the trust is not assessable, any part of that profit distributed to a beneficiary will also be non-assessable in most cases - for example, a share of a profit made on the sale of property acquired by the trust before 20 September 1985.

 However, if you receive non-assessable payments from a trust, you may need to make cost base adjustments to your units or trust interest.
 Those adjustments will affect the amount of any capital gain or capital loss you make on the unit or interest (for example, when you sell it).
-If certain amounts exceed your cost base, you may also make a capital gain equal to that excess in the year it is paid to you.
+If non-assessable payments exceed your cost base, you may also make a capital gain equal to the excess in the year the excess is paid to you.